A yolk sac tumor is a rare, malignant tumor of cells that line the yolk sac of the embryo.

 These cancer cells secrete specific hormones, two of which are alpha-fetoprotein (AFP) and human chorionic gonadotropin (HCG).

 A blood test which shows an increase in either of these can help with the diagnosis.
 Your doctor may also check for an elevated LDH (lactate dehydrogenase).
-Other studies may include an ultrasound, CT scan, or MRI of the pelvis and a biopsy of the suspicious mass.
-The biopsy is done in surgery under general anesthesia so the child is not conscious and will not feel any pain.
+Other studies may include an ultrasound, CT scan, or MRI.
+A biopsy will be needed for final diagnosis.
+The biopsy, surgical removal of part of the mass is done in surgery under general anesthesia so the child is not conscious and will not feel any pain.